ryan-toh/EagleEye/README.md

 The workbook becomes the source of truth for a rule-based chatbot.

-EagleEye itself is **not** the chatbot—it is an authoring tool used to create and maintain the chatbot's knowledge base.
+EagleEye itself is **not** the chatbot.
+It is an authoring tool used to create and maintain the chatbot's knowledge base.

 ---